 Baylor Law operates on the quarter system.
 The academic year, from late August to early April, is divided into three terms: Fall, Winter, and Spring.
-The law school also carries a full schedule of classes in the Summer term.
+A full schedule of classes is also offered during the Summer term.

 The quarter system is a better reflection of the work life of a legal professional.
 It acts as a mode of transition from a student's schedule to an attorney's schedule.
 In legal practice, a young lawyer will have frequent changes in case load and little time off between projects.
 The quarter system simulates these realities by making terms shorter, having shorter breaks between terms, and scheduling classes between 8 a.m. and 5 p.m.